-Primary Criterion: The clips show that the students are engaged in learning tasks that provide opportunities for students to focus on business-related concepts AND technical skills or problem-solving strategies.
+- Primary Criterion: The clip(s) show that the students are engaged in learning tasks that provide opportunities for students to focus on conceptual understanding, procedural understandings, and reasoning and/or problem solving.
 Although these content understandings are evident in conversations, they are addressed at a cursory level.
-For example, in accounting, the candidate has a student summarize and demonstrate how a transaction affects an account during a lesson on analyzing transactions, using the concepts of debits, credits, and normal balances.
-The candidate relates this to account classification, but moves on immediately, leaving the instruction at a cursory level.

-Secondary Criterion: The clips show the candidate making connections to students' prior academic learning to help them develop the new content or skills.
+For example, the candidate has a student summarize how he found the value of an angle formed by two parallel lines cut by a transversal, using the concept of supplementary angles and the procedure (angle relationships) used.
+The candidate relates this to the congruent supplement theorem, but moves on immediately, leaving the instruction at a cursory level. - Secondary Criterion: The clips show the candidate making connections to students' prior academic learning to help them develop the new content or skills.

-Students are participating in tasks that provide little opportunity to develop businessrelated concepts, technical skills, or problem-solving strategies.
+Students are participating in tasks that provide little opportunity to develop conceptual understanding or mathematical reasoning and/or problem-solving skills.

-- Students are participating in rote tasks that primarily focus on facts following step-by-step procedures with little opportunity to develop business-related concepts, technical skills, or problem-solving strategies. - The structure of the learning task or the way in which it is implemented constrains student development of content and skills. - In addition, the candidate may refer to students' learning from prior units, but the references are indirect or unclear and do not facilitate new learning.
+- Students are participating in rote tasks that primarily focus on following step-by-step procedures AND/OR concepts and provide little opportunity to develop mathematical reasoning and/or problem-solving skills. - The structure of the learning task or the way in which it is implemented constrains student development of content and skills. - In addition, the candidate may refer to students' learning from prior units, but the references are indirect or unclear and do not facilitate new learning.

-- The learning tasks seen in the video clips have little relation to the central focus identified. - In addition, the candidate is not using either students' prior academic learning or assets (personal, cultural, community) to build new learning.
+- The learning tasks seen in the video clip(s) have little relation to the central focus identified. - In addition, the candidate is not using either students' prior academic learning or assets (personal, cultural, community) to build new learning.

-- The learning tasks as seen in the clips are structured to engage students to develop understandings of business-related concepts, technical skills, AND problem-solving strategies. - Connections between students' prior academic learning and assets (personal, cultural, community) are made to support new learning.
+- The learning tasks as seen in the clip(s) are structured to engage students to develop understandings of concepts and procedures through mathematical reasoning and problem-solving skills. - Connections between students' prior academic learning and assets (personal, cultural, community) are made to support the new learning.

-- The learning tasks in the clips include structures or scaffolding that promote the learning of business-related concepts, technical skills AND problem-solving strategies.
-Students must interact with the content in ways that are likely to either extend initial understandings or surface misunderstandings that the candidate can then address. - In addition, the candidate draws upon not only prior academic learning, but also students' knowledge and experience from outside school to develop new learning.
+- The learning tasks in the clip(s) include structures or scaffolding that promote the learning of concepts, procedures AND mathematical reasoning and/or problem-solving skills.
+Students must interact with the content in ways that are likely to either extend initial understandings or surface misunderstandings that the candidate can then address. - In addition, the candidate draws upon not only prior academic learning, but also students' assets (personal, cultural, community) to develop new learning.
+Examples of experience outside of school may include....calculating how many hours in an after school job at a reasonable rate for teenage employees would be needed to save enough for some object with current popularity, using baseball batting averages to illustrate the comparison of decimals or measures of center, any metaphor based on familiar objects or situations for that particular group of students.

-- The learning tasks as seen in the clips are structured or scaffolded so that students will develop and use business-related concepts, technical skills, AND problem-solving strategies in ways that are appropriately challenging directly related to new learning. - In addition, the candidate encourages students to connect and use their prior knowledge and assets (academic AND personal, cultural, community) to support new learning.
+- The learning tasks as seen in the clip(s) are structured or scaffolded so that students will develop and use concepts, procedures, AND reasoning and/or problem solving in ways that are appropriately challenging directly related to new learning. - In addition, the candidate encourages students to connect and use their prior knowledge and assets (personal, cultural, community) to support new learning.